-Our primary class sizes are small, with no more than 5 children in one classroom.
-The rooms are decorated with soft primary specific furnishings, soft play, Lego, tents, toys and books.
+Our primary school class sizes are small, with no more than 5 children in one classroom.
+The rooms are decorated with soft primary specific furnishings, soft play, Lego, tents, fidget toys and books.
 The space is set apart from the main school and therefore feels quiet and nurturing with a focus on supporting the sensory needs of the children.
 Every room has a sensory box with sensory play equipment available for use at any time.

 The main aim and overall focus of our primary group is to fill the gaps in a child's learning and development.
 Supporting children to understand routine, structure, enjoy playing games, be able to turn take, form meaningful relationships, develop self-confidence and self-esteem and discover and reignite a passion for learning.